opensourceducation/opensourceducation_dao/README.md

 Also the condecorate NFT, you have access to an optional incentive, a montly interest rate of the liquidity treasure in staking of polygon and stablecoins divided for all members.
 You can activate or deactivate this benefit when you want it.

-## HONORIS ADMIN: Honoris members with a intrinsic motivation to contribute like a founder or a very usually
+## HONORIS ADMIN: Honoris members with a intrinsic motivation to contribute very often or like a founder

 If more than 70% of Admin members are in agreement, the new Honoris Admin have access to the next incentives: